bestbat/Homura/README.md

 # If you are new to freebsd :wink:

-- You might notice that your microphone is muted.
-If you want to use teamspeak.
-Open alsamixer in the terminal and rise up the volume of your microphone.
+- Your microphone is muted by default.
+If you want to use Teamspeak, open Alsamixer in the terminal and raise the volume of the microphone.

 # Contribute :pencil2:
 if you want to contribute to this repo then take a look [here](CONTRIBUTING.md)